freshwebio/k8s-kong-api/README.md

 # k8s-kong-api
-Application that listens to Kubernetes events to dynamically create kong APIs, upstreams and targets.
+Application that listens to Kubernetes events to do the following two things:
+* Dynamically create kong APIs, upstreams and targets.
+* Listen to and manage the custom ApiPlugin k8s resource representing kong plugins that get attached to APIs.

 ## Requirements
 Kubernetes >= 1.5